iambrosie/Status/Programming Languages/OCaml/OCAML_FROM_THE_VERY_BEGINNING.md

 cube is the name of the function and x is the name of its argument.

-The cube function, as replied by OCaml is int -> int.
+The type of the cube function, as replied by OCaml, is int -> int.
 That is, cube is a function which takes an integer as its argument and evaluates to an integer.

 Of course, there can be more than one argument to a function, e.g.: